Gain skills and help raise vital funds by volunteering in your local community.

-As a Customer Service Volunteer you’ll help raise vital funds for our work towards achieving everyday equality for disabled people.
+As a shop volunteer you’ll help raise vital funds for our work towards achieving everyday equality for disabled people.
 You will make a real difference to disabled people and their families at a time of need.

 We particularly welcome applications from disabled people.
 Equality and inclusion are at the heart of Scope’s mission.
 We are committed to creating a diverse and inclusive environment for volunteers.

 In our shops there’s a role for everyone.
 No matter how big or small the task you can help the smooth running of the shop.
 There are lots of tasks that you can try.
 You can choose the ones you like best or develop skills in a specific area that’s new to you.